modlee-ai/modlee/docs/README.md

 ### Benchmark with model recommendations

 Obtain a better benchmark ML solution faster & easier, by using our ML Model Architecture Recommendations.
-We recommend model architectures based on your data modality, task, and data meta-features, and deliver a trainable model within your python script all within a few lines of code.
+We recommend model architectures based on your data modality, task, and data meta-features, and deliver a trainable model within your python script, all within a few lines of code.

 ```python
 # Import and initialize